jmozmoz/compactheader/README.md

 * **Joachim Herb** - [jmozmoz](https://github.com/jmozmoz)

-See also the list of contributors in [install.rdf]((https://github.com/jmozmoz/compactheader/install.rdf) who participated in this project.
+See the list of contributors and tranlators in [install.rdf](https://github.com/jmozmoz/compactheader/blob/master/install.rdf) who participated in this project.

 ## License